 My mobile carrier thinks I have.

 On the way to Ishkashim, we stop for a naked bath at Garam Chasma Hot Springs.
 (Women and men separately.)
 The water comes from deep down in the ground like little geysers.
-These springs have been around for thousands of years, and even that is a careful estimate, cascading down into the river.
+Cascading down into the river, these springs have been around for thousands of years, and even that is a careful estimate.

 Ishkashim is on the River Panj, just where it turns sharply to the north.
 It’s also our favourite village along the Pamir Highway –

-The owner of the only bar in town kindly lets us bring chairs outside; we like to think we may have started a custom.
+The owner of the only bar in town kindly lets us bring chairs outside; we like to think we may have started a new custom.
 Ishkashimers promenading up and down the hill stop and look, smiling.
-We stay here quite a while, just looking at life.
-Pretty soon people recognise us; they wave and stop by.
+We stay here quite a while, just watching life pass by.
+Pretty soon people recognise us; they wave and stop for a chat.

 Ishkashim is really two villages: one in Tajikistan and one in Afghanistan.
 Every Saturday, there’s a market in the middle of the river (accessible from both sides).
 It’s open, ‘unless violence or disease are present in the area‘.
 No violence or disease present today, but unfortunately, it isn’t Saturday.